ussenematato/tic_tac_toe/README.md

 # tic_tac_toe
- a tic tac toe game
+ a tic tac toe game in python